shengchenyang/AyugeSpiderTools/README_en.md

    your `scrapy` project and other components.

-   You can use this library to develop native `scrapy`, or you can use `scrapy` style to develop, but it is still recommended to use the style recommended by this library for development.
+   You can use this library to develop native `scrapy`, or you can use `scrapy` style to develop, but it is still recommended to use the style development in the `DemoSpider` example.
 Will not cause excessive migration costs to developers.

 3. Code test coverage is a bit low, should you consider increasing it?